Home Page › Forums › Discussion Topics – Ask the Experts › Converting to a 4-speed

 That’s the parts I have.
 Spot weld them in is the plan then.

 I’m sure glad I noticed the trans tunnel was different when I bought the 4-speed stuff.
 Could have been a disaster had I not seen it.
-Would have been a lot more work to make a piece. 😛Luck is at the intersection of planning and opportunity.
+Would have been a lot more work to make a piece. 😛September 3, 2010 at 1:52 am #7104

 -